finnito/Science/content/12phy/as91173/10-ohms-law-and-power.md

 So far we have covered the concepts of:

-- Charge carries (electrons or otherwise),
+- Charge carriers (electrons or otherwise),
 - movement of charge carriers as __current__,
 - charge carriers as the movers of __energy__,
 - voltage as a __difference in electric potential energy__.